 Violent crimes are among the most seriously punished offenses under Connecticut law.
 These kinds of offenses can take many forms, but typically involve the use of physical force or threat of the use of force against another person.
 Because violent crimes can often result in significant legal penalties, it is critical to retain effective legal representation immediately if you have been charged with a violent crime.

-Our skilled criminal defense attorneys zealously defend their clients’ interests.
-Call Duffy Law today at 203-946-2000 to schedule a free confidential consultation.
+Our experienced criminal defense attorneys zealously defend their clients’ interests.
+Call Duffy Law today at 203-946-2000 to schedule a confidential consultation.

 Common types of violent crime allegations

 Connecticut law criminalizes many different types of violent conduct.
 In many instances, the severity of the offense is related both to the alleged intent behind the violent act and the injuries or damage that the victim or victims sustained.
 The main categories of violent crime include:

 - Murder and manslaughter – Murder and manslaughter are both offenses that involve homicide, which is the killing of another person.
 Murder is the more serious of these offenses, in that it requires the state to show that you intended to cause the other person’s death.
 While manslaughter is a less serious offense, it nonetheless can result in harsh consequences that often involve imprisonment.

 - Robbery and Armed Robbery – Robbery charges may apply if a prosecutor believes that you used physical force or the threat of force in order to deprive another person of his or her property.

 - Assault and Sexual Assault – The offense of assault occurs when a person causes physical harm to another person.
 An assault charge can be more or less serious based upon your alleged intent, whether and what type of weapon was used, how many people were involved in the attack, and the severity of the injuries caused.